jurayev/intro-sdc-traffic-light-classifier-py/README.md

 ### 3. Feature Extraction

-I am using the knowledge about color spaces, shape analysis, and feature construction to create features that helps distinguish and classify the three types of traffic light images.
+I am using the knowledge about color spaces, shape analysis, and feature construction to create features that help distinguish and classify the three types of traffic light images.

 Here is a basic pipeline I am using in my classification model: